Code of Compliance

 If your home lacks a compliance certificate for any of the above reasons, we can consider insuring it.
 If your home does not have a code compliance certificate this does not always mean your home is non-compliant, especially if records have simply been lost.
 To insure your house, we would need confirmation of the following:

-1. House is structurally sound and well maintained, with no known reasons for its lack of compliance
+1. House is structurally sound and well maintained, AND

-2. Confirmation that the building or addition would have met building requirements at the time it was built
+2. Confirmation that the building or addition would have met building requirements at the time it was built/completed

 Other Reasons for Non-compliance

-Before we can consider insurance on a non-compliant new build, we need confirmation that it meets the following requirements:
+Before we can consider insurance for a new build without a Code Compliance Certificate, the property must meet the following requirements:

-4. There is no major or structural work still to be completed
+• No major or structural work remains to be completed.

-5. Final inspection has been confirmed and booked in with the council.
-In some higher risk locations the final inspection would need to at least have been completed
+• A final inspection is confirmed and booked with the council.
+In higher-risk locations, the inspection must have at least been completed.

 Conditions That Will Apply

-If we agree to provide cover on your house without code compliance, there are conditions that will apply.
+If we agree to provide cover on your house without code of compliance issued, there are conditions that will apply.
 It is important that you are aware of these and know what they mean.
 These conditions are as below:

 1. Additional costs associated with making the home compliant may not be covered

-We will pay to rebuild a non-compliant deck on your home that has burnt down.
-However, you will need to pay for the extra costs if you want to get code compliance sign-off on the new deck.
+For example, we will pay to rebuild a non-compliant deck on your home that has burnt down.
+However, you will need to pay for any extra costs if you want to get code compliance sign-off on the new deck.

 2. Any loss that directly arises from the lack of compliance will not be covered